romanofoti/ds_blog/_posts/2017-1-23-papers_retraction_analysis.md

 #### Middle authors graph

 As additional analyis, I am going to explore the clustering of middle authors only.
-That is, I would like to see how the top 8 authors, but middle author retraction count, are connected to the resto of the author population.
+That is, I would like to see how the top 8 authors, but middle author retraction count, are connected to the rest of the author population.

 ```python